 Many banks offer a basic account option, but you may not find them widely publicised.

 This is because they often cost money to run so aren't something which banks are keen to promote.
 Basic bank accounts without credit search aren't usually promoted, or sometimes even made known unless you are specifically looking for them.

 Nevertheless, you could still be able to have an account with one of the main high street providers if they have a basic account option.

 Check through their product menu if you aren't sure what is available.
 It is often possible to open bank account without a credit check, even if this isn't one of their main services advertised.

-So what is a basic account?
+What is a basic account?